 Big Mountain Jesus prevails on Montana slopes Atheists’ deadline to appeal passes, leaving statue in place

-“FFRF should slink away with its tail between its legs,” says Eric Baxter, Senior Counsel at the Becket Fund, and lead attorney in this case.
+“FFRF should slink away with its tail between its legs,” says Eric Baxter, Senior Counsel at Becket, and lead attorney in this case.
 “The First Amendment prohibits religious coercion, not religious culture.
 Picking a fight with a sixty-year-old war memorial makes FFRF look petty.”

 Erected after World War II to honor soldiers who died fighting Hitler’s forces in the Alps of Italy, the statue is a replica of the many statues soldiers saw across Italy and stands on public land in the middle of a commercial ski resort, accessible only to individuals who pay to use the private lift.
 An August 2015 decision by the Ninth Circuit Court of Appeals ruled that, in this setting, no one could reasonably believe the six-foot statue of Jesus was a government effort to impose Christianity.
 Instead, as a “local landmark” and “important aspect of the mountain’s history” the statue enjoys a rightful place on the mountain.

 When the Big Mountain resort hosted the U.S. Ski Championships in 1949, many of the top competitors were World War II veterans from the Army’s 10th Mountain Division.
 They teamed up with the local Knights of Columbus to commission the statue in memory of their comrades who never came home.
 The Forest Service permitted the statue and for 60 years, the statute stood undisturbed until FFRF in Wisconsin decided that something was amiss in Montana.
 After six months trying to find a local resident who would complain, FFRF filed suit claiming the statue violated the First Amendment.